GenericMappingTools/gmt/doc/rst/source/grdblend.rst

    :align: center

    Blending is just one option what happens in areas of overlap.
-The dashed lines indicates the "inner" regions where weights are 1 and between the dashed lines and the grid borders the weights are cosine-tapered to 0.
+The dashed lines indicates the "inner" regions where the relative weights are 1 and between the dashed lines and the grid borders the relative weights are cosine-tapered down to 0.

 .. _-Q: